 1. Plant Manager

 If you are a Chemical Engineer looking into the Plant Manager’s career path, expect to be assigned work related to employees – scheduling work, assigning the right workers to certain tasks, recruiting new workers, training workers, and ensure the safety of the entire operation and the employees involved.
+This will be one of your major responsibilities.

 It is also the duty of the Plant Manager to do the final check-up of products before they are shipped to buyers.
 That means a Plant Manager has to have leadership skills and attention to detail to make every operation a success.